galaxydeveloperz/galaxydeveloperz.github.io/README.md

 ## 1- HTML
 short for Hyper Text Markup Language every website requires html.
 ## 2- CSS
-CSS short for Cascading Style Sheets if you want the code to link your CSS to your html heres the code
+CSS short for Cascading Style Sheets if you want the code to link your CSS to your html heres the code put it in the header html
 ```
 <link rel="stylesheet" href="<css name>.css">
 ```